American Family vs. GEICO Car Insurance for 2021

 |With one DUI||$4,330||$4,876|

-American Family auto insurance rates are around $500 higher than GEICO car insurance rates for a speeding ticket or accident.
+American Family auto insurance policy rates are around $500 higher than GEICO car insurance rates for a speeding ticket or accident.
 However, American Family is more forgiving for drivers that incur a DUI.

-GEICO auto insurance rates increase more dramatically with more serious infractions.
+GEICO auto insurance policy rates increase more dramatically with more serious infractions.
 We figure this is because GEICO was originally for government employees, so, naturally, there are greater penalties for breaking laws.